2026 World Cup Matches in Mexico City

 Getting to the stadium| ©Joaquin - Midjourney

-Mexico City is preparing to become one of the major venues for the 2026 World Cup.
-With its bustling streets, historic squares, bars with giant screens, and a mix of fans from all over, the Mexican capital promises a vibrant soccer atmosphere both inside and outside the stadium.
+Mexico City is gearing up to become one of the major venues for the 2026 World Cup.
+With bustling streets, historic squares, bars featuring giant screens, and a mix of fans from all over the world, the Mexican capital promises a vibrant soccer atmosphere both inside and outside the stadium.

-• The heart of the tournament beats at the Azteca Stadium (renamed Mexico City Stadium for the Cup): venue for the opening match on June 11 and several key matches.
-With a capacity of over 80,000, it is a legendary venue that multiplies the excitement of the World Cup.
+• The heart of the tournament beats at Estadio Azteca (renamed Estadio Ciudad de México for the Cup): host of the opening match on June 11 and several key games.
+With a capacity of over 80,000 spectators, it is a legendary venue that amplifies the World Cup excitement.

-• Plan your arrival carefully: the stadium is located in the south of the city, in the Santa Úrsula/Tlalpan area.
-The most practical option is usually to combine the metro and light rail to the Estadio Azteca station.
-If you are going by taxi or app, allow extra time for the usual traffic on match days.
+• Plan your arrival carefully: the stadium is located in the southern part of the city, in the Santa Úrsula/Tlalpan area.
+The most practical option is usually to take a combination of the metro and light rail to Estadio Azteca station.
+If you’re taking a taxi or ride-sharing app, allow extra time due to the usual traffic on match days.

-• Check your ticket carefully: there will be areas reserved for each team's fans and also a neutral zone where fans wearing different countries' jerseys will mix.
-Before buying, confirm the category, sector, and zone.
-If you enter an area that does not match your ticket, you may be relocated or denied access for security reasons.
+• Check your ticket carefully: there will be sections reserved for fans of each national team, as well as a neutral zone where fans wearing jerseys from different countries mix.
+Before purchasing, confirm the category, section, and zone.
+If you enter an area that doesn’t match your ticket, you may be relocated or denied entry for security reasons.

-• Enjoy the atmosphere of the city: from the Historic Center to neighborhoods such as Coyoacán or Roma-Condesa, passing through fan zones and bars with giant screens, the city will be full of places where you can experience the World Cup even without being in the stadium.
+• Soak up the city’s atmosphere: from the Historic Center to neighborhoods like Coyoacán or Roma-Condesa, passing through fan zones and bars with giant screens, the city will be full of places to experience the World Cup even without being in the stadium.

-• Keep in mind the altitude and climate: Mexico City is more than 2,200 meters above sea level; if you are not used to it, stay hydrated and take it easy.
-In June and July, plan your transportation and accommodation in advance.
+• Keep altitude and climate in mind: Mexico City is over 2,200 meters above sea level; if you’re not used to it, stay hydrated and take it easy.
+In June and July, plan transportation and accommodations in advance.

-To enjoy the World Cup without any hiccups, the key is to buy the right ticket: make sure the category, sector, and zone match exactly what you're looking for.
-That check will save you trouble and allow you to focus on what's important: having an unforgettable World Cup experience.
+To enjoy the World Cup without a hitch, the key is to buy the right ticket: make sure the category, section, and zone match exactly what you’re looking for.
+That check will save you trouble and let you focus on what matters: having an unforgettable World Cup experience.

 Book your tickets for the 2026 World Cup in Mexico City

-What to do before or after the game in Mexico City
+What to do before or after the match in Mexico City

-Mexico City is one of those cities that offers much more than soccer.
-Take advantage of your trip to discover its history, food, museums, and charming corners.
-Whether you only have a few hours to spare or plan to stay for several days, here are some ideas to complete your experience.
+Mexico City is one of those cities that offers much more than just soccer.
+Make the most of your trip to discover its history, cuisine, museums, and charming spots.
+Whether you have just a few hours to spare or plan to stay for several days, here are some ideas to round out your experience.

-Tip: plan your visits for the morning or the day after the game, so you can enjoy the soccer without rushing and continue exploring the city to the fullest.
+Tip: Plan your visits for the morning or the day after the match, so you can enjoy the soccer without rushing and continue exploring the city to the fullest.

 Buy tickets for the 2026 World Cup matches in Mexico City